helidon-io/helidon/docs/se/injection/injection.md

 Helidon provides a Maven plugin (`io.helidon.service:helidon-service-maven-plugin`, goal `create-application`) to generate build time bindings, that can be used to start the service registry without any classpath discovery and reflection.
 Default name is `ApplicationBinding` (customizable)

-Methods that accept the bindings are on [`ServiceRegistryManager`][serviceregistrymanager]:
+Methods that accept the bindings are on [`ServiceRegistryManager`][serviceregistrym]:

 - `start(Binding)` - starts the service registry with the generated binding, initializing all singleton and per-lookup services annotated with a [`@Service.RunLevel`][service-runlevel] annotation (i.e. `start(ApplicationBinding.create())`)
 - `start(Binding, ServiceRegistryConfig)` - same as above, allows for customization of configuration, if used, remember to set discovery to `false` to prevent automated discovery from the classpath

 Application binding contains reference to all services that can be used by the application at runtime.
 As a result, when using the generated binding and JPMS (`module-info.java`), all modules that contain services (or Java ServiceLoader providers used by the registry) must be configured as `required` in the module info, otherwise the binding cannot be compiled.

 All options to start a Helidon application that uses service registry: - A generated `ApplicationMain` - optional feature of the Maven plugin, requires property `generateMain` to be set to `true`.
-It uses [`@Service.RunLevel`][service-runlevel] actively, but via code generated classes → See [RunLevel][runlevel] for more information.
+It uses [`@Service.RunLevel`][service-runlevel] actively, but via code generated classes → See [RunLevel](#runlevel) for more information.
 This is the only approach that is fully reflection free and skips lookups for injection points. - The Helidon startup class `io.helidon.Main`, which will start the registry manager and initialize all [`@Service.RunLevel`][service-runlevel] services, though it uses service discover (which in turn must use reflection to get service descriptor instances)

 ### ServiceRegistryManager